Tugdual-G/budack/README.md

 ![alt text](trajhd.png)
 The trajectories are written on disk in 8 bits grayscale: 'trajectories.char'

-Run with 'mpiexec ./budack' to compute and save the trajectories.
+Run with mpiexec to compute and save the trajectories.

+        mpiexec ./budack

 You can generate the image using imagemagick for exemple, for a grid of 1000x833: